-Direct questions relating to web content to the Office of Technology Services and other print and electronic communications questions to the Office of Advancement.
+Direct questions relating to web content and other print and electronic communications questions to the Office of Advancement.

 Part 3: “The institution publishes the locations and programs available at branch campuses, and other off-campus instructional locations, including those overseas operations at which students can enroll for a degree, along with a description of the programs and services available at each location.”

 The College operates the Camden Center, located in Kingsland, Georgia, just a few miles north of the Florida border, which provides a regular schedule of day and evening classes for the convenience of Camden and Charlton County as well as Duvall and Nassau County, Florida, students attending the College of Coastal Georgia.
 Classes span the core courses for business, education, the humanities and social sciences, math and the natural sciences.
 The facility also houses the Hotel Operations and award-winning Culinary Arts programs of the College of Coastal Georgia.

 Information about the Camden Center is available at Camden Center webpage and in the College's catalog.

 Part 4: "The institution publishes statements of its goals for student achievement and the success of students in achieving those goals.
 Information on student success may include reliable information in retention, graduation, course completion, licensure examinations, and job placement rates and other measures of student success appropriate to institutional mission.”